Nils343/NilsRPG/README.md

 The application will automatically read your `GEMINI_API_KEY` from the Windows user environment, even when running inside a virtual environment.
 You can also configure or update the key from the in‑game **API** menu.

+## API key validation

+Nils' RPG now checks for a valid Gemini API key before starting or loading a game.
+If the key is missing or rejected, a helpful message is displayed and the action is cancelled until a valid key is provided via the **API** menu.